mrazjava/booklink/README.md

 * Java based [backend](https://github.com/mrazjava/booklink-backend)

 ## Sandbox
-The fastest way to try booklink locally:
+The most helpful utility in this project is the sandbox.
+It's the fastest way to try booklink locally:
 ```
 ./sandbox.sh [live | pre | stg | local | help]
 ```